 - There is a positive link between attitudes towards reading and scoring well on assessments that have a strong basis in reading.

 - Reading for pleasure is an activity that has emotional and social consequences.
 Studies have found that just 6 minutes of reading a day can reduce stress levels by over 60%.

-Pupils are provided with the skills they need to effectively comprehend information, access learning and enjoy reading for pleasure.
+Reading is woven throughout our curriculum to provide pupils with the skills they need to effectively comprehend information, access learning and enjoy reading for pleasure.

 Creating Fluent, Confident Readers

 We have a whole-school approach to Disciplinary Literacy, with subject-specific reading skills mapped and planned to be explicitly taught, and greater use of challenging/academic texts within different curriculum areas.